0kyn/_p/README.md

 You can add or edit as many md files as you want. ex: `guideline.md`, `doc.md`, `tutorial.md`...

 ## CLI
-`_p.sh` could be used to interact with md files or even read file from your project.
+`_p` could be used to interact with md files or even read file from your project.

 Command could be run **locally** to deals only to **current project**, or **glabally** to deals with **all projects** contained in [ALL_PROJECTS_DIR]